Most interesting landmarks of Pitcairn Islands

 - Cave of Skeletons – north-eastern coast of Henderson Island.
-Cave where in 1958 were found six skeletons – including remains of women and child.
-These are remnants of Polynesians.
+Cave where in 1958 were found six skeletons of Polynesians – including remains of women and child.

 - Christian’s Cave – northern coast of Pitcairn Island.
 Large grotto.
 Leader of mutiny on Bounty – Fletcher Christian – spent many hours sitting in this cave and looking into the sea.

 - Ecosystem of Henderson Island – the only forested atoll with intact ecosystem in the world.
 Endemic species – 9 species of plants and all 4 species of landbirds.
 Numerous invertebrates are endemic, although they are poorly researched.
 Island is not walkable – it is covered with thicket and rugged limestone peaks.

 - Natural arches in Henderson Island – sea waves and karst processes have formed numerous natural arches, one rises 24 m above the sea.

 - Blowhole in Henderson Island – powerful blowhole 100 m from the coast.